A Note on Optimal Product Pricing: Optimal pricing

 \subsection{Prices}

 We are to choose positive prices $p_1, \ldots, p_n$ for $n$ different products or services.
 Each product has a positive nominal price $p_i^\text{nom}$, which is typically the price at which the product (or a similar reference product) has been sold in the past.
+Nominal prices are usually not optimal (we will see later what optimal means).
+We therefore seek to change the prices away from nominal.
 We denote by

 the (logarithmic) fractional price change with respect to the nominal price.
 For example, if $\pi_i = 0$, the price of product $i$ is the nominal price.
 If $\pi_i = -0.2$, the product price is a factor $\exp (-0.2) \approx 0.819$ compared to the nominal price, \ie, $18.1$\% lower.
 We let $\pi \in \reals^n$ denote the vector of price changes.
 Our goal is to choose the prices, or equivalently, the price change vector $\pi$.